 Italian Uncovered is a unique type of Italian course.
 It’s made for beginners, but instead of starting out learning vocabulary or grammar, you’re thrown right into a story.
 At first, you’ll struggle to understand much of it, but as you go through the lessons, you’ll start to figure out how the language works.
 It’s more challenging but also more effective than most other courses you’ll find.

 See our Super-Detailed StoryLearning Italian Uncovered Review

-Pimsleur is one of the biggest names in language learning but for a long time, they charged far too much money for me to ever recommend their courses.
-Their new subscription model changes that and makes it much more reasonable.
-With Pimsleur, Italian is taught orally, primarily through listening and speaking while grammar is ignored.
+One of the biggest names in language learning but for a long time, they charged far too much money for me to ever recommend their courses.
+New subscription model changes that and makes it more reasonable.
+With Pimsleur, taught orally, primarily through listening and speaking while grammar is ignored.
 You’ll have to pay attention and participate in the lessons.
-Review.